Local woman still teaches dance after losing lung to cancer

 “It was nothing I had to learn," Pat said.
 "It was just God-given.”

-She mainly works with Winston-Salem’s Recreation & Parks department but also teaches in King at Recreation Acres and the King Senior Center.
+She mainly works with Winston-Salem’s Recreation & Parks department but also teaches in other communities.

+Pat also teaches in King at Recreation Acres and the King Senior Center and on the Pilot Mountain campus of Surry Community College.